Learning Long Range Dependencies on Graphs via Random Walks: Experiments

 \paragraph{Open Graph Benchmark.} To assess NeuralWalker's scalability on massive quantities of graphs, we evaluated it on the OGB benchmark, which includes datasets exceeding 100K graphs each.
 For computational efficiency, we employed 1D CNNs as the sequence layers in this experiment.
 NeuralWalker achieved SOTA performance on two out of the three datasets (Table~\ref{tab:ogb}), demonstrating its ability to handle large-scale graph data.
 However, the \textsc{ogbg-ppa} dataset presented challenges with overfitting.
-On this dataset, NeuralWalker with just one block outperformed its multiblock counterpart on this dataset, suggesting potential limitations in regularization needed for specific tasks.

-\paragraph{Node classification on large graphs.} We further explored NeuralWalker's ability to handle large graphs in node classification tasks.
-We integrated NeuralWalker with Polynormer~\cite{deng2024polynormer}, the current SOTA method in this domain.
-In this experiment, NeuralWalker utilized very long walks (up to 1,000 steps) with a low sampling rate ($\leq 0.01$) to capture long-range dependencies, instead of using the standard global message-passing step within Polynormer.
-Despite not using global message passing, NeuralWalker achieved comparable performance to SOTA methods (Table~\ref{tab:node_classification}), demonstrating its scalability and effectiveness in modeling large graphs.
-Notably, NeuralWalker can still be efficiently run on the large pokec dataset (1.6M nodes) using a single H100 GPU with 80GB of RAM.
+On this dataset, NeuralWalker with just one block outperformed its multiblock counterpart on this dataset, suggesting potential limitations in regularization needed for specific tasks. \paragraph{Node classification on large graphs.} We further explored NeuralWalker's ability to handle large graphs in node classification tasks.
+We integrated NeuralWalker with Polynormer~\citep{deng2024polynormer}, the current SOTA method in this domain.
+In this experiment, NeuralWalker utilized very long walks (up to 1,000 steps) with a low sampling rate ($\leq 0.01$) to capture long-range dependencies, replacing the transformer layer within Polynormer that still \emph{struggles to scale to large graphs even with linear complexity}.
+Despite eschewing transformer layers entirely, NeuralWalker achieved performance comparable to Polynormer (Table~\ref{tab:node_classification}), showing its scalability and effectiveness in modeling large graphs.
+Indeed, the complexity of NeuralWalker can be flexibly controlled by its sampling rate and length, as shown in Section~\ref{sec:theory}.
+A notable highlight is NeuralWalker's ability to efficiently process the massive pokec dataset (1.6M nodes) using a single H100 GPU with 80GB of RAM.